thomasheyenbrock/graphql-normalized/spec/Normalized GraphQL Documents.md

 _[InlineFragments](https://spec.graphql.org/October2021/#InlineFragment)_
 {fragments} inside this selection set, the list {fragments} is considered _exhaustive_ if {FragmentsAreExhaustive(fragments, interface)} returns **true**.

-Within the context of this rule, two fields are considered _equal_ if they are represented by two deeply equal nodes in the abstract syntax tree.

 FragmentsAreExhaustive(fragments, interface) :